alex3493/starter-11/README.md

 Features:
 - Register user account.
 All registered users have *user* role.
 Administrator should be already created when you finish installation (see below).
 - Login to user account.
-User can login from multiple devices, a dedicated access token will be created for each device.
+User can log in from multiple devices, a dedicated access token will be created for each device.
 - Logout from current device.
 - Logout from all devices (sign out).
 - View and update user profile.